 - Watch content from the BBC, CNN, Netflix, Sky or other country-specific media providers

 - Use a VPN to Pay a credit card bill

 - Use a VPN to Book a flight

 - Apply for an e-visa

 - Download your Email

 - Use a VPN if you want to use Facebook, Instagram, Snapchat, WhatsApp in censored countries

 - Update Blogger

-- Use Google Search or Google Translate
+- Use a VPN to use Google Search or Google Translate in censored countries

 If you’ve already decided you need a VPN – then check out EXPRESS VPN – with hundreds of servers in worldwide locations, we’ve used this service for 7+ years and highly recommend them.

 Reasons to Use a VPN